-- 42. The principles and guidelines as proposed in this SIMF will apply to all subprojects under RTIP-II that will involve land acquisition from private ownership and/or displace people from the existing right of way (public land), which they may have been using for residential, agricultural, commercial or other purposes with or without formal authorization. - 43.
+- 37. The principles and guidelines as proposed in this SIMF will apply to all subprojects under RTIP-II: AF that will involve land acquisition from private ownership and/or displace people from the existing right of way (public land), which they may have been using for residential, agricultural, commercial or other purposes with or without formal authorization. - 38.
 To mitigate adverse impacts, LGED will prepare and implement one of the following instruments: - Resettlement Plan (RP).
-Where land acquisition and resumption of public lands, including LGED's own, for the subprojects undertaken in a project phase affect 200 or more persons; or
+Where land acquisition and resumption of public lands, including LGED's own, for the subprojects undertaken in a project phase affect 200 or more persons; or - Abbreviated Resettlement Plan (ARP).
+Where the subprojects in a phase displace fewer than 200 persons, documenting the affected persons and valuation of affected assets, impact mitigation measures and budget, and an ARP implementation schedule. - 39.
+The number of project affected persons consists of all affected persons including their dependents and heirs, irrespective of their tenure status to the lands they use for any purposes.

-6 It was found under RRMIMP-II that lands used for some of the existing Feeder-B roads did not belong to LGED.
+3 It was found under RRMIMP-II that lands used for some of the existing Feeder-B roads did not belong to LGED.
 These roads were initially built on private lands without going through the legal acquisition process.
 As a result, LGED never became legal owner of this land.
 Under RRMIMP-II, this was detected at a late stage in the acquisition process, and the DCs required LGED to revise the acquisition proposals and go once again through the legal process.
-While preparing land acquisition proposals (LAPs) for RTIP-II, LGED will carefully check ownership status of the lands being proposed for acquisition.
+While preparing land acquisition proposals (LAPs) for RTIP-II: AF, LGED will carefully check ownership status of the lands being proposed for acquisition.